Abdulmajeedkutaibani/Product-page/product-page/README.md

 ## Overview

-I build this product page to practice my newely acquired knowledge of Redux toolkit and styled components.
+I build this product page to practice my knowledge of Redux toolkit and styled components.

 ### Website Navigation